la2050/archive/_projects/2016/trauma-informed-teaching-initiative-a-win-for-teachers-and-students.md

   can address educational inequity from all angles, including from a trauma-informed framework to transform classrooms, schools and entire school systems.
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Students’ perceived sense of safety at and on the way to school
+  - Truancy rates in elementary and middle schools
 category: learn
 body_class: blueberry